Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

    FPGA Time:       0.23884 s
    FPGA Throughput: 2143.7 MB/s
    ```
-   Note the performance difference between the IDCT running on the CPU and the IDCT running in the FPGA is about 10x faster than running on CPU.
+   Note the performance difference between the IDCT running on the CPU and on the FPGA.
+FPGA s about 10x faster than running on CPU.
 Note as well the performance difference with the previous run on F1.
 Using exactly the same FPGA binary but an optimized host application, the overall performance is significantly improved.

 ### Summary